Anna-Dinius/Final-Project-Recipe-Management-System/doc/README.md

 # User Credentials

-* Can make one or use johndoe@gmail.com johndoe
+* Can make one
+* Or use the email johndoe@gmail.com and password johndoe